firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/param.md

 `TEXT`

 ## Specifying query parameters
-To use the `PARAM` function, you need to define query parameters using the `SET PARAM` command.
+To use the `PARAM` function, you need to define query parameters using the `SET query_parameters` command.
 The function relies on a request property named `query_parameters` in JSON format.
 Use the following schema:

 ```sql
 query_parameters: json_array | json_object